-my name is caroline. i'm an INTJ and a college student majoring in history. i'm highly committed to chris colfer and his career but i also like the clintons, the kardashians, fifth harmony, and plenty of television and music. if you're following me for one thing, you shouldn't be. i post a lot of different things. i blog about my life and occasionally i'm very inspirational.
+my name is caroline. i'm 20 and studying history and politics at a women's college. i'm highly committed to chris colfer and his career but i also like the clintons, the kardashians, fifth harmony, and plenty of television and music. i post a lot of different things and tag everything except for chris. i blog about my life and occasionally i'm very inspirational.

 “Our all-female college guaranteed a focus on academic achievement and extracurricular leadership we might have missed at a coed college.
 Women not only ran all the student activities— from student government to newspaper to clubs— but we also felt freer to take risks, make mistakes, and even fail in front of one another.
 It was a given that the president of the class, the editor of the paper and top student in every field would be a woman.
 And it could be any of us.
 Unlike some of the smart girls in my high school, who felt pressure to forsake their own ambitions for more traditional lives, my Wellesley classmates wanted to be recognized for their ability, hard work and achievements.
 This may explain why there is a disproportionate number of women’s college graduates in professions in which women tend to be underrepresented.”